ashstate64/stripemps/README.md

 ## ⚠️ Investment Disclaimer

 This investment involves substantial risk, including potential total loss of principal.
 Past performance does not guarantee future results.
-This opportunity is exclusively available to accredited investors as defined by securities regulations.
+This opportunity is exclusively available to wholesale clients as defined in the Corporations Act.
 Please read full disclosures and consult with your financial advisor before making investment decisions.

 ---

 **© 2025 Managed Portfolio Services Limited**
-AFSL 00233761 | ABN 77 009 549 697 | AFCA Member #10872
+AFSL 233761 | ABN 77 009 549 697 | AFCA Member #10872
 Regulated by the Australian Securities and Investments Commission (ASIC)